Lyrica Patient Tips

 - May be taken with or without food.

-- Do not stop abruptly; discontinue slowly over at least a week.
-Exception is if you notice any facial or neck swelling, shortness of breath, or a skin rash then discontinue Lyrica immediately and seek urgent medical advice.
+- Do not stop abruptly; discontinue slowly over at least a week under your doctor's supervision.
+The exception is if you notice any facial or neck swelling, shortness of breath, or a skin rash then discontinue Lyrica immediately and seek urgent medical advice.

-- Do not drive or operate machinery if Lyrica makes your drowsy or impairs your judgement.
+- Do not drive or operate machinery if Lyrica makes your drowsy or impairs your judgment.

 - Notify your doctor if vision changes occur, if you experience unusual muscle pain or weakness, or if you are unexpectedly gaining weight.